-This agreement is entered into April 6, 2005.
+This agreement is entered effective as of April 6, 2005.

 WHEREAS, CommVault is engaged in the business of providing data storage products.

 WHEREAS, Reseller is a provider of information management solutions who wishes to purchase software products from CommVault for the purposes of resale with other products or services to customer in accordance with valid purchase orders.